LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 Components may be file attachments, media, references, and even other modules.

-### User data on GitHub.com
+### User data on Litsignal.com

-Here is a non-exhaustive list of the kinds of data we maintain about users and projects on GitHub.
+Here is a non-exhaustive list of the kinds of data we maintain about users and projects on Litsignal.

 - <a name="public-account-data"></a>
 **Public account data** —
-There is a variety of information publicly available on GitHub about users and their modules.
+There is a variety of information publicly available on Litsignal about users and their modules.
 User profiles can be found at a URL such as `https://github.com/username`.
-User profiles display information about when the user created their account as well their public activity on GitHub.com and social interactions.
+User profiles display information about when the user created their account as well their public activity on Litsignal.com and social interactions.
 Public user profiles can also include additional information that a user may have chosen to share publicly.
 All user public profiles display:
   - Username